marcoverpas/Six_lectures_on_sfc_models/README.md

 ### 2_2_Model_BMW

 This is the simplest model explicitly including commercial banks.
-It is developed in chapter 7 of Godley and Lavoie, "[Monetary Economics.
+It is developed in chapter 7 of Godley and Lavoie (2007), "[Monetary Economics.
 An Integrated Approach to Credit, Money, Income, Production and Wealth](https://link.springer.com/book/10.1007/978-1-137-08599-3)". **BMW** stands for "bank-money world", because there is only one kind of financial assets: bank deposits held by households.
 Firms’ investment in fixed capital is (partially) funded by bank loans.

 Key assumptions are as follows: